My Process for Light and Airy Photography

 If you are shooting digital make sure to avoid bright spots in your photograph.
 Digital images don’t handle overexposure very well, so you'll want to watch for that.
 You have seen highlight loss if you have ever seen someone lose the top of their head in an image (or you don’t know where there hair stops and the background begins).

 Related Post: Flat lay photography tips and free marketing images

 Shoot in RAW.
 If you want light and airy digital photos, you are going to need to make edits to your image and you're going to need all the detail you can get (aka shoot in RAW)!
 Full tutorial below.

-Edited with the Light and Airy Preset Suite.
+Edited with the light and airy Brittley Preset Suite

 If you are shooting film, you will want to overexpose your images.
 Film does not handle the shadows as well as digital.
 The detail in underexposed shadows can turn into a muddy mess on film if you aren't careful.
 Making sure that your light is well-balanced (light in the foreground and background) will help you avoid these issues.